awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 + **Amazon SQS **offers a secure, durable, and available hosted queue that allows you to integrate and decouple distributed software systems and components\.
 For more information, see the [https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html)\.
 + **AWS Systems Manager OpsCenter **aggregates and standardizes OpsItems across services while providing contextual investigation data about each OpsItem, related OpsItems, and related resources\.
 OpsCenter also provides Systems Manager Automation documents \(runbooks\) that you can use to quickly resolve issues\.
 You can specify searchable, custom data for each OpsItem\.
 You can also view automatically\-generated summary reports about OpsItems by status and source\.
 For more information, see the [https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter.html](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter.html)\.
 + **AWS Lambda** lets you build serverless applications composed of functions that are triggered by events and automatically deploy them using CodePipeline and AWS CodeBuild\.
 For more information, see [AWS Lambda Applications](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html)\.
++ **Amazon DynamoDB** is a fully managed NoSQL database service that lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling\.
+DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data\.

+  **AWS Launch Wizard for SQL Server** reduces the time it takes to deploy SQL Server high availability solution to the cloud\.
+You input your application requirements, including performance, number of nodes, and connectivity on the service console, and AWS Launch Wizard identifies the right AWS resources to deploy and run your SQL Server Always On application\.

 ## Supported application components<a name="appinsights-components"></a>